GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-16-05-compose-testcont.md

 ...
 {% endhighlight %}

-But starting docker-compose manually before a test is not so easy.
-We need to start the docker-compose before the test and stop it after the test.
+But starting _DockerCompose_ manually before a test is not so easy.
+We need to start the _DockerCompose_ before the test and stop it after the test.
 Moreover, we need to wait for the database to be ready and we need to clean up the environment as well: delete volumes, networks, and containers.
-With TestContainers, all this is done automatically.
+With _TestContainers_, all this is done automatically.

 It's enough to add the following dependency to the project [build file](https://github.com/GaetanoPiazzolla/springboot-testcontainers-docker-compose/blob/master/build.gradle.kts):